junxit/us-congress-bills-113/bill.md

   >     - **(A)** reports on matters identified by the Assistant Secretary; and
   >     - **(B)** reports on other matters identified by a majority of the members of the Advisory Committee.
   >   - **(4)** *Annual report* The Advisory Committee shall submit to the Assistant Secretary an annual report providing information on the activities, findings, and recommendations of the Advisory Committee, including its subcommittees, for the preceding year.
+  >   - **(5)** *Feedback* Not later than 90 days after receiving recommendations transmitted by the Advisory Committee under paragraph (4), the Assistant Secretary shall respond in writing to the Advisory Committee with feedback on each of such recommendations, an action plan to implement any of such recommendations with which the Assistant Secretary concurs, and a detailed justification for why any of such recommendations have been rejected.
+  >   - **(6)** *Congressional notification* Not later than 30 days after providing written feedback to the Advisory Committee in accordance with paragraph (5), the Assistant Secretary shall brief the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on such feedback.
+  >   - **(7)** *Report to Congress* Prior to briefing the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate in accordance with paragraph (6), the Assistant Secretary shall submit to such committees a report containing information relating to the recommendations transmitted by the Advisory Committee in accordance with paragraph (4).
   > - **(c)** *Membership*
   >   - **(1)** *Appointment*
   >     - **(A)** *In general* Not later than 180 days after the date of enactment of this section, the Assistant Secretary shall appoint the members of the Advisory Committee.
-  >     - **(B)** *Composition* The membership of the Advisory Committee shall consist of individuals representing not more than 30 member organizations.
+  >     - **(B)** *Composition* The membership of the Advisory Committee shall consist of individuals representing not more than 32 member organizations.
 Each organization shall be represented by one individual (or the individual’s designee).
-  >     - **(C)** *Representation* The membership of the Advisory Committee shall include representatives of air carriers, all cargo air transportation, indirect air carriers, labor organizations representing air carrier employees, aircraft manufacturers, airport operators, general aviation, privacy organizations, the travel industry, airport based businesses, including minority owned small businesses, passenger advocacy groups, and the aviation technology security industry, including biometrics.
+  >     - **(C)** *Representation* The membership of the Advisory Committee shall include representatives of air carriers, all cargo air transportation, indirect air carriers, labor organizations representing air carrier employees, aircraft manufacturers, airport operators, general aviation, privacy organizations, the travel industry, airport based businesses, including minority owned small businesses, businesses that conduct security operations at airports, aeronautical repair stations, passenger advocacy groups, the aviation technology security industry, including biometrics, victims of terrorist acts against aviation, and law enforcement and security experts.
   >   - **(2)** *Removal* The Assistant Secretary may review the participation of a member of the Advisory Committee and remove such member for cause at any time.
   >   - **(3)** *Prohibition on compensation* The members of the Advisory Committee shall not receive pay, allowances, or benefits from the Government by reason of their service on the Advisory Committee.
   >   - **(4)** *Meetings* The Assistant Secretary shall require the Advisory Committee to meet at least semiannually and may convene additional meetings as necessary.